-5. An LRT application
+5 An LRT application

 Our performance studies have demonstrated the effectiveness of parallel computing for the RCM MLE problem when many parameters need to be estimated.
 But where might we encounter such problems in a data analysis?
-To answer this question, we next consider hypothesis testing in a fixed effects model embedded into an RCM distribution.
+To answer this question, we will next consider hypothesis testing in a fixed effects model embedded into RCM.
 Even a fairly simple problem in this framework can be computationally expensive if there are a large number of multinomial categories and/or covariates.
-To create an effective demonstration, we consider a scenario which is ideally suited to the RCM model.
-It features both a large number of categories and a simple fixed effects model.
-We generate data for this scenario and show that computation of the LRT is one instance where practical use can be made of our parallel MLE idea.
+To create an effective demonstration, we will consider a scenario which is ideally suited to RCM.
+It will feature both a large number of categories and a simple fixed effects model.
+We will generate data for this scenario and show that computation of the likelihood ratio test (LRT) is one instance where practical use can be made of our parallel MLE idea.